QuantEcon/lecture-source-py/source/rst/harrison_kreps.rst

 Scheinkman stresses these features of the Harrison-Kreps model:

-* Compared to the homogeneous beliefs setting leading to the pricing formula, high volume occurs when the Harrison-Kreps pricing formula prevails
+* Compared to the homogeneous beliefs setting leading to the pricing formula, high volume occurs when the Harrison-Kreps pricing formula prevails.

 Type :math:`a` investors sell the entire stock of the asset to type :math:`b` investors every time the state switches from :math:`s_t =0` to :math:`s_t =1`.

 Type :math:`b` investors sell the asset to type :math:`a` investors every time the state switches from :math:`s_t = 1` to :math:`s_t =0`.

-Scheinkman takes this as a strength of the model because he observes high volume during *famous bubbles*
+Scheinkman takes this as a strength of the model because he observes high volume during *famous bubbles*.

-* If the *supply* of the asset is increased sufficiently either physically (more "houses" are built) or artificially (ways are invented to short sell "houses"), bubbles end when the supply has grown enough to outstrip optimistic investors’ resources for purchasing the asset
+* If the *supply* of the asset is increased sufficiently either physically (more "houses" are built) or artificially (ways are invented to short sell "houses"), bubbles end when the supply has grown enough to outstrip optimistic investors’ resources for purchasing the asset.

-* If optimistic investors finance purchases by borrowing, tightening leverage constraints can extinguish a bubble
+* If optimistic investors finance purchases by borrowing, tightening leverage constraints can extinguish a bubble.

 Scheinkman extracts insights about the effects of financial regulations on bubbles.